-THE RALPH J. LOMMA AWARD FUND-This award is presented to students with outstanding high school records in honor of Ralph J. Lomma, an alumnus of the University and a distinguished Scranton businessman, chairman and chief executive officer of The Lomma Group of Scranton.
-The full-tuition scholarship is awarded each four years to one student
+THE RALPH J. LOMMA AWARD-This award is presented to students with outstanding high school records in honor of Ralph J. Lomma, an alumnus of the University and a distinguished Scranton businessman.
+The full-tuition scholarship is awarded each four years to one student.